Diane DunneHead of School

 Ashley LoganPreKindergarten Lead Teacher

 Ashley Logan joined Mackintosh Academy as PreKindergarten Lead Teacher in the 2018-2019 school year.
 Her experience includes interning at her university’s lab school, leading a classroom inspired by the Reggio Emilia philosophy, and working with low-income families at Head Start.
 Ashley holds a Bachelor of Science in Human Development and Family Studies from Colorado State University and a Level IV Colorado Shines Early Childhood Credential and is Director Qualified.
-In August 2019, she began the Boulder Journey School Teacher Education Program and will receive mhery Master’s in Learning, Developmental, and Family Sciences – with an emphasis in Early Childhood Education from CU Denver August 2020.
-With this program, she will be traveling to Italy over spring break to tour Reggio Emilia’s early childhood programs.
+She received her Master’s in Learning, Developmental, and Family Sciences, with an emphasis in Early Childhood Education from CU Denver August 2020.

 Ashley is very passionate about the early years of a child’s life, especially their experience early on in school.
 She believes every child is capable and competent, and not a vessel to be filled with knowledge, but a co-constructer of their own education.